Andorra's Lima ends longest international career

 Last updated on .From the section Football

-After 26 years and 137 caps Ildefons Lima has played his last game for Andorra - ending the longest career in international football.
+After 26 years and 137 caps Ildefons Lima has played his last game for Andorra - ending the longest career in men's international football.

 The 43-year-old made his Andorra debut aged 17 in a 4-1 loss to Estonia in 1997, scoring in the nation's second ever official fixture.